 Conwy was begun in March of 1283, before the death of Dafydd ap Gruffydd and is located on the west bank of the Conwy river, which is of more than symbolic significance.
 It was the Conwy River that was the barrier between east and west Gwynedd, and the difficulty in forcing it that delaying Edward’s conquest of Wales.
 With a massive castle on the west bank of the river, he gained a permanent foothold in Snowdonia and the patrimony of the Princes of Gwynedd.

 Beaumaris was built on Anglesey, near the ruins of Llanfaes Abbey (which the English destroyed), which had been patronized by the Welsh Princes.
-At one point, the sarcophogus of Joanna, Llywelyn Fawr’s wife, was used as a horse trough, but is now on display at the castle.
+At one point, the sarcophogus of Joanna, Llywelyn Fawr’s wife, was used as a horse trough, but is now on display at a nearby church (St. Mary’s).
 The castle wasn’t built until 1295, as a result of the rebellion in late 1294 by Madog ap Llywelyn.
-The entire population of Llanfaes was moved in order to build it.
+The entire population of Llanfaes was moved in order to build it, and the Welsh royal palace/administrative center (called a llys) destroyed.

-Edward built Caernarfon (or Caernarvon, the English spelling, since the Welsh town was destroyed to build it and English settlers brought in, much like at Rhuddlan and Conwy), beginning in May, 1283.
-It became his primary seat in Wales, and it was here that his son, Edward II was born–intentionally–to give credence to Edward I’s later naming of him the Prince of Wales.
+Edward built Caernarfon (spelled Carnarvon by the English) beginning in May 1283.
+Like other planted English communities associated with Edward’s castles, English settlers were brought in and the castle became Edward’s primary seat in Wales.
+It was here that his son, Edward II was born–intentionally–to give credence to Edward I’s later naming of him the Prince of Wales.

 The final two castles in Edward’s building program are Aberystwyth and Builth/Buellt.
 Edward began Aberystwyth on the west coast of Wales in 1277 as a concentric castle (near/on the foundations of much older castles), but conspirators of Dafydd ap Gruffydd attacked it on Palm Sunday, 1282, damaging it badly.
 Thus, it wasn’t until the Welsh defeat at the end of 1283 that construction began again, finishing in 1289.
 Today, it is one of the more crumbled of Edward’s castles, although not as damaged as Builth in Powys, of which only grassy mounds remain.